A precision test of averaging in AdS/CFT: Introduction and Summary

 There are also clues from the bulk.
 As we have stressed, the smooth macroscopic wormholes that encode spectral correlations only exist above the small black hole threshold.
 It is precisely at this threshold where the density of states becomes non-perturbatively large in the Newton's constant, and one can have self-averaging of coarse-grained quantities like a smeared version of the spectral form factor.
 Furthermore, there are some indications that wormholes do not contribute to protected quantities.
 For example, it has been explicitly demonstrated in supersymmetric versions of JT gravity that multi-replica partition functions factorize when taking boundary conditions corresponding to the superconformal index on each boundary~\cite{Iliesiu:2021are}.
 There the connected geometries have gravitino zero modes that sets those contributions to vanish, and one can envision a similar infrared mechanism for more general protected quantities.\footnote{For example one could consider wormholes that contribute to the two-replica version of the index for $\mathcal{N}=4$, stabilized by a fixed energy constraint as in our analysis.} It is a tall order to have an ensemble averaging in the boundary which, to good approximation, is only over the spectrum of unprotected black hole microstates while leaving protected quantities alone.
 Such an average would approximately preserve the full superconformal symmetry, which seems to be impossible in theories without a conformal manifold like the $\mathcal{N}=(2,0)$ theory, and as we mentioned above would be constrained by precision tests involving strings and branes in models with marginal couplings.

 In contrast, there is no tension between pseudo-randomness in the very dense spectrum of unprotected black hole microstates and a lack of averaging in the protected part of the spectrum.
 Indeed, pseudo-randomness is the norm rather than the exception in many-body quantum systems, and from that point of view we should expect pseudo-randomness in the unprotected spectrum of holographic CFTs.
 Furthermore, bulk effective field theory produces results in a power series in $1/N$, and so perturbation theory around known saddles is incapable of resolving physics on the scale of the mean level spacing of black hole microstates, of $O\!\left( e^{-1/G}\right)$.
 It seems quite reasonable then that the bulk effective theory is smearing over those scales.
+In particular, a smearing over a window of size $N^m \exp\!\left( -\frac{1}{G}\right)$ for $m \sim O(1)$ would be much larger than the mean level spacing, but invisible in bulk effective field theory, being non-perturbatively small at large $N$.
 This logic is similar to that appearing in~\cite{Schlenker:2022dyo}, although here we emphasize energy smearing as an essential byproduct of the inability to resolve scales of order the level spacing.

 In advocating for pseudorandomness in AdS/CFT rather than genuine randomness, there is a fly in the ointment that we have deferred discussing until now.
 Namely, what do we do about genuine wormhole saddles of supergravity in AdS?
 If such stable wormhole saddles exist, without introducing constraints, then they would imply a breaking of factorization accessible in bulk effective field theory.
 This is not a problem a priori, since contributions from a stringy UV completion could restore factorization.
 However, it would be ideal if factorization holds even in effective field theory.